tosin-dawodu/weather_app/README.md

 # Weather_app
 ## Project Summary
-Using asynchronous JS, I built a weather app that uses web API and user data to dynamically update the UI in the project.
+Using asynchronous JS, I built a weather app that uses web API (that returns weather details of cities in the US) and user data to dynamically update the UI in the project.

 ## Acknowledgement